How to build your own ASP-based system?!: Extending ASP with difference constraints

-Our exemplary propagator for difference constraints in Listing~\ref{prg:dl:propagator} implements the algorithm presented in~\parencite{cotmal06a}. \lstinputlisting[float=tp,label={prg:dl:propagator},caption={\texttt{DLPropagator} class for difference constraints (\texttt{dl.py})},linerange={258-299},firstnumber=224,language=python,basicstyle={\ttfamily }]{examples/dl/dl.py} The idea is that deciding whether a set of difference constraints is satisfiable can be mapped to a graph problem.
+Our example propagator for difference constraints in Listing~\ref{prg:dl:propagator} implements the algorithm presented by~\citeANP{cotmal06a}~\citeNN{cotmal06a}. \lstinputlisting[float=tp,label={prg:dl:propagator},caption={\lstinline{DLPropagator} class for difference constraints (\lstinline{dl.py}, Lines {\ref{prg:dl:propagator:begin}--\ref{prg:dl:propagator:end}})},linerange={192-244},firstnumber=192,language=pythons]{examples/dl/dl.py} The idea is that deciding whether a set of difference constraints is satisfiable can be mapped to a graph problem.
 Given a set of difference constraints, let $(V,E)$ be the weighted directed graph such that $V$ is the set of variables occurring in the constraints and $E$ the set of weighted edges $(u, v, d)$ for each constraint $u-v\leq d$.
-The set of difference constraints is satisfiable if the corresponding graph does not contain a negative cycle.\footnote{A cycle is negative, if the sum of its edges is negative.}
+The set of difference constraints is satisfiable if the corresponding graph does not contain a negative cycle (i.e.\ a cycle whose sum of edge labels is negative).